pieces-app/pieces-writerside-documentation/Writerside/topics/getting-started.md

 - Real-Time Search and Suggestions

 ### [Pieces for Developers | **Flagship Desktop App**](https://pieces.app/install)
-- The core Pieces for Developers experience fully loaded with over 50+ features and awesomely extended with our JetBrains Plugin and [Chromium based Browser Extensions](https://chrome.google.com/webstore/detail/pieces-save-code-snippets/igbgibhbfonhmjlechmeefimncpekepm).
+- The core Pieces for Developers experience is fully loaded with 50+ features and awesomely extended with our JetBrains Plugin and [Chromium-based Browser Extensions](https://chrome.google.com/webstore/detail/pieces-save-code-snippets/igbgibhbfonhmjlechmeefimncpekepm).

 ### [Pieces for Developers | **JetBrains Plugin**](https://plugins.jetbrains.com/plugin/17328-pieces--save-search-share--reuse-code-snippets)
-- Our **most popular IDE extension** that enables you to **search, save, and share** code snippets, screenshots, and other resources directly from within your IDE.
+- Our **most versatile IDE extension** that enables you to **search, save, and share** code snippets, screenshots, and other resources directly from within your IDE.
 - The Pieces for Developers | JetBrains Plugin is compatible with all JetBrains IDEs, including IntelliJ, PyCharm, CLion, RubyMine, and more.

-### Platform Requirements
-- **MacOS**, **Windows**, **Linux**